-- 1. Gradient distortion correction - 2.
+- 1. Gradient Distortion Correction - 2.
 FLIRT-based motion correction using the "SBRef" volume as the target (Smith SM et al., in preparation). - 3.
-TOPUP-based field map preprocessing using Spin echo field map (for each day of each BOLD run) [Note: An improved version of TOPUP was used for the version 2 release]. - 4.
-Distortion correction and EPI to T1w registration of the "SBRef" volume using a customized FLIRT BBR algorithm for distortion correction and bbregister to fine tune the registration.
+Spin Echo Field Map TOPUP-based Field Map Preprocessing (for each day of each BOLD run) [NB: An improved version of TOPUP was used for the version 2 release.] - Distortion correction and EPI to T1w registration of the "SBRef" volume using a customized FLIRT BBR algorithm for distortion correction and bbregister to fine tune the registration.